Azure/bicep-types-az/generated/compute_1/microsoft.compute/2018-06-01/types.md

 * **ipTags**: [VirtualMachineScaleSetIpTag](#virtualmachinescalesetiptag)[]: The list of IP tags associated with the public IP address.
 * **publicIPPrefix**: [SubResource](#subresource): The PublicIPPrefix from which to allocate publicIP addresses.

+## VirtualMachineScaleSetReimageParameters
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.
+* **tempDisk**: bool: Specifies whether to reimage temp disk.
+Default value: false.
+Note: This temp disk reimage parameter is only supported for VM/VMSS with Ephemeral OS disk.

 ## VirtualMachineScaleSetStorageProfile
 ### Properties
 * **dataDisks**: [VirtualMachineScaleSetDataDisk](#virtualmachinescalesetdatadisk)[]: Specifies the parameters that are used to add data disks to the virtual machines in the scale set. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhds?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
 * **imageReference**: [ImageReference](#imagereference): Specifies information about the image to use.
 You can specify information about platform images, marketplace images, or virtual machine images.
 This element is required when you want to use a platform image, marketplace image, or virtual machine image, but is not used in other creation operations.
 * **osDisk**: [VirtualMachineScaleSetOSDisk](#virtualmachinescalesetosdisk): Specifies information about the operating system disk used by the virtual machines in the scale set. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhds?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

+## VirtualMachineScaleSetVMInstanceIDs
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.

+## VirtualMachineScaleSetVMInstanceRequiredIDs
+### Properties
+* **instanceIds**: string[] (Required): The virtual machine scale set instance ids.

 ## VirtualMachineScaleSetVMInstanceView
 ### Properties